RedVoxInc/redvox-python-sdk/docs/v2.0.0/redvox-api900-docs.md

 To check if a sensor channel is in a packet, you can use any of the `has_channel` methods.

-When accessing a sensor channel (e.g. microphone_channel()), if the channel does not exist in the packet, the sensor channel getter will return `None`.
+When accessing a sensor channel (e.g. microphone_sensor()), if the channel does not exist in the packet, the sensor channel getter will return `None`.

 Channels can be removed from a packet by passing `None` to a `set_channel` method.